momochi000/pomodoro_arcade/README.md

     * calendar view with blank O X * ∆
     * for none, some progress, reached velocity, reached goal, exceeded goal
   + velocity over time
-#### Daily progress (self) analytic view
-  + list of timers with goal/velocity/current reached
-  + simple bar graphs for now.
-  + must choose graphing suite
-  + probably use d3
-  1. install d3 (or highcharts depending on whose api is more up to date)
-  2. create the backend around goals velocity etc. Must be tested
 #### Display a flash message once a timer has been completed.
   + Often you'll come back to the timer after it's already finished (break time finished) and it's not immediately clear that it's done.
 May want